NatSydenham/nand2tetris/README.md

 In Project 3, focusing on sequential logic, I built a single bit register from elementary data flip flops, and expanded that up to RAM with 16K 16-bit registers.
 I also implemented a Program Counter out of DMux, a Register and an Incrementer.

+## Project 4

+In Project 4, I used the HACK machine language to write Mult.asm, which multiplies 2 numbers together, and Fill.asm, which fills the screen with black pixels whilst a key is pressed, and empties it if a key is not pressed.

 ### More Coming Soon ###